Network Graph Limited Release

 Until now, Open Measures (and the OSINT industry, at large) has lacked that capability.
 As power users of our own analytics tools, our researchers found that pivoting from one data point to another was time consuming and difficult to keep track of important information.

-The image above illustrates the exciting new way we can store a Gab post using Network Graph.
+The image above illustrates the exciting new way we can visualize a Gab post using Network Graph.
 Usually, Gab posts contain information like the author, the channel it was posted in, and any other text-based information within the message such as a hashtag or a URL.

 In Network Graph, we represent each JSON object as a node and each relationship between them as a line, each of which is defined and labeled along its edge.
 By showing the data this way, we can now visually intuit the following information and context: